d3ssy23/DSP-in-C/README.md

 # Digital Signal Processing (DSP) Fundamentals
-    This repository contains C scripts, MATLAB live scripts, data files, and resources for exploring fundamental concepts with C code algorithms and Matlab live scripts for signal analysis and output representations in Digital Signal Processing (DSP).
+    This repository contains C scripts, MATLAB live scripts and data files.
+    The resources are summed up for the exploration of fundamental concepts in DSP using C code algorithms and Matlab live scripts for signal analysis and presentation.
     The examples include basic signal transformations, filtering techniques, and spectral analysis.

 # Repository Structure
+    All the C scripts included use a raw data signal array from waveforms.c, and each one contain Makefile including it.
+    In each folder there's the file output from the script in .dat format using the general array in waveforms.c.
+    The waveforms.c can be modified, and use another values for the algorithm script consumption.
+## ------- Check out my wav2code-tool which includes Matlab script for generating a raw data file from .wav file. ---------

     The repository is organized into the following sections:

 ## 1. Complex DFT
-    Scripts related to the Discrete Fourier Transform (DFT) for complex signals.
+    C script related to the Discrete Fourier Transform (DFT) for complex signals.
     Useful for analyzing the frequency components of complex-valued signals.
 ## 2. Convolution
     Demonstrates the convolution operation, a fundamental concept in signal processing for filtering and system response analysis.